 1. Weight the dry ingredients into a mixing bowl and mix together

-2. Mash up the banana to a pasta and add to the dry ingredients along with the eggs, milk and melted butter
+2. Mash up the banana to a paste and add to the dry ingredients along with the eggs, milk and melted butter

 3. Whisk it all together until its evenly combined but no more.
 TIP: Overbeating the mixture will make the pancakes tough, it should be handled as little as possible.
 The consistency should be fairly thick, so it will spread a bit in the pan, but not run all over the place in the way a crepe mixture would.